Slow and Sandy: Bikepacking the Australian Outback

 • Dylan Kentch, Anne Beadell Highway, Australian Outback

-I would 100% go on this trip again.
 I took just over 2,000 photos, and every 4×4 driver I asked to take a picture of me was baffled when handed a camera that was not in the shape of an iPhone 11.
-I was fined $0 and lost no points on my driver’s license for not wearing a bicycle helmet when stopped by the police in Coober Pedy before I had even reached the pizza place.
+I was fined $0 and lost no points on my driver’s license for not wearing a bicycle helmet when stopped by the police before I’d even reached the pizza place in Coober Pedy.
+I wouldn’t change a thing if I were to ride out that way again.
+It’s good to do hard stuff sometimes.
+It’s been years and years since I had a bike tour as life-altering as this one, and I would absolutely go on this trip again.

 The Route